-69 St SW Station
+69 Street SW Station

-The 69th Street SW Station will be located directly underneath the intersection of 17th Avenue SW and 69th Street SW in an open trench.
-Pedestrians will be able to access the station from the east and west sides of 69th Street without having to cross the intersection.
+Adjacent to Westside Recreation Centre, Ambrose College, and the future West Calgary High School, the 69th Street SW Station will be located underneath the intersection of 17th Avenue SW and 69th Street SW in an open trench.
+Allowing pedestrians to access the station from the east and west sides of 69th Street without having to cross the intersection.
 The station will include a four-level parkade with over 700 parking stalls.
 Residents of Christie Park, East Springbank, and Signal Hill will enjoy the close proximity to the CTrain and properties located within the 800 metre radius of the station can anticipate a 10% - 20% premium in their values.